 Please sign up to the SOXS forum to receive news and information about SOXS and to ask questions.
 SOXS is being developed out in the open, on GitHub, to encourage contributions in the form of bugfixes and enhancements, reporting of issues, and to make contributing as simple as forking the code and submitting a pull request for review.

 Documentation and installation instructions for SOXS

-The documentation includes examples throughout as well as a "cookbook" section for example invocations.
+The documentation includes a User's Guide and examples throughout as well as a cookbook section for example invocations.
 If you use SOXS to create interesting simulated observations, please send example scripts to us so that they may be incorporated into the cookbook.

-Currently, SOXS has capabilities for simulating simple models for an XRS imager and calorimeter.
-There is also an interface within SOXS for one to design custom instruments by supplying your own response files and details about the PSF, etc. The goal is to expand the options available as we move forward.
+Currently, SOXS has capabilities for simulating simple models for the Lynx imager and calorimeter instruments, as well as simplified models for the Athena WFI and XIFU and Chandra/ACIS-I. There is also an interface within SOXS for one to design custom instruments by supplying your own response files and details about the PSF, etc. The goal is to expand the options available as we move forward.

-John ZuHone, for the X-ray Surveyor Science Support Office
+John ZuHone, for the Lynx Science Support Office

 The latest Lynx stand-alone Redistribution Matrix and Ancillary Response Files, sanctioned by the Lynx Science Support Office, are posted on the SOXS site (along with RMFs and ARFs for Athena and Chandra).